JCLArriaga5/cimat_sort_rgbd/README.md

 ```

 ## people_detection
-The program people_detector is the code created by [PCL](http://pointclouds.org/documentation/tutorials/ground_based_rgbd_people_detection.php) to detect people on a ground plane with RGB-D data, to test it requires having connected an rgbd sensor (e.g. Kinect, realsense).
+The program people_detector is the code created by [PCL](http://pointclouds.org/documentation/tutorials/ground_based_rgbd_people_detection.php) to detect people on a ground plane with RGB-D data, to test it requires having connected an rgbd sensor (e.g. Kinect, Realsense).

 Execute following command:
 ```sh